-I don’t dislike all potatoes.
-Red potatoes aren’t so bad when prepared the right way.
-However, as I’ve talked about in previous posts, I love love love sweet potatoes.
+I love love love sweet potatoes.
 And sweet potato fries?
 The best.
-So that got me thinking, what about Shepherd’s Pie with sweet potatoes?
+So that got me thinking, why not make a Shepherd’s Pie with mashed sweet potatoes?
 Which then got me thinking even more.
-What about a Shepherd’s Pie with mashed sweet potatoes and butternut squash?!
+What about a Shepherd’s Pie with mashed sweet potatoes and butternut squash?

 Yes, yes, and yes!
 This was going to be the best thing ever.